jdelkins/vim-correction/README.md

 When I type long prose in Microsft Word, I can do so without looking at the screen because many stupid spelling errors are fixed by the autocorrect system.
 Surely this system is not perfect, but it does catch some of the most insidious typographical errors.
 Vim is a much better enviornment for managing text, but I do miss this autocorrect feature.
-So, this is an attempt to bring the MS Word autocorrect experience to Vim.
+So, this plugin is an attempt to bring the MS Word autocorrect experience to Vim.

 ## Features